amiaopensource/vrecord/Resources/Documentation/dv_info.md

 ![Decklink](../dv_vrecord_decklink.jpg "DV Capture")

-2. If using vrecord to capture DV for the first time or if you recently used vrecord to capture via decklink, you will need to switch from the "Decklink" tab to the "DV" tab under "Input Options" at the top of the configuration window.
+2. Select the "DV" tab under "Input Options" at the top of the configuration window.
 All of the devices you have connected via FireWire will be listed under the "DVRescue input options" at the top of the window.

 ![dv_vrecord_configuration](../dv_vrecord_configuration.jpg)